D.C. Council committee unanimously backs Robert Contee to be District’s police chief

 His handling of that deadly riot, with D.C. officers coming to the aid of the overrun Capitol Police force, brought him national acclaim.
 But council members trying to reinvent policing in the District focused on Contee’s narrative as a native Washingtonian.

-“He shares the background and experiences of everyday District residents,” the committee wrote in a report, noting Contee was raised in Northeast Washington’s troubled Carver-Langston neighborhood.
+“He shares the background and experiences of everyday District residents,” the committee wrote in a report, noting Contee was raised in Northeast Washington’s troubled Carver-

+Langston neighborhood.
 “He has had his own encounters with police officers and of being policed that resonate with many and inform his own nuanced perspectives on law enforcement.”

 Contee was a teenager heading into adulthood as crack cocaine swept the District and defined the city as the nation’s murder capital.
 The acting chief has said his father used and sold drugs, even as Contee rose through the ranks of the police department.
 His father was injured in a stabbing, and a cousin was killed.